yyu233/StudyNote/Linux/DirectoryStructure.md

 **/media** mount points for removable media such as CD-ROMS
 **/mnt** temporarily mounted filesystems
 **/opt** optional application software packages
 **/proc** virtual filesystem providing process and kernel information as files.
+As with /dev, the files and directories are generated when your computer starts, or on the fly, as your system is running and things change.
 **/root** home directory for the root user
 **/run** run-time variable data: information about running system since last boot
 **/sbin** essential system binaries